vaskoGut/Learning/README.md

 Storing business logic that can be shared across the application (not just in React components).

   44. ### #virtual-dom-shadow-dom-difference
-      Virtual dom - The Virtual DOM is a tree of JavaScript objects that represent the real DOM elements Shadow dom-is a form of encapsulation on our element.
-In simple words, Shadow DOM is a way to create a "mini DOM" inside a web component that is hidden and separated from the rest of the page.
+      ***Virtual DOM*** is a JavaScript abstraction used by frameworks like React to efficiently update the real DOM by diffing changes.
-      This means that the styles and elements inside the shadow DOM are encapsulated (protected or isolated) so they don’t get affected by, or affect, anything outside of it
+      ***Shadow DOM*** is a browser feature used by Web Components to encapsulate markup and styles so they don’t leak or get affected by the outside page.
+They solve different problems and are often used independently

-  45. ### #react-create-element-react-dom
+  46. ### #react-create-element-react-dom
       At first we creating elment with React.createElement() then we render it with ReactDOM.render(ourElmenet, mountElemnent).
 Now is used jsx.
 Youjust render elment in that way: function renderElement() { return <div><p>test<p></div> }.
 Main reason why it's better- it's syntax.
 You can create element a lot easier.

-  46. ### #react-proptypes-question
+  47. ### #react-proptypes-question
       We dont use react proptypes ( which were running during runtime ).
 Cause in new projects we can use typescript and static types in development process.